gibsfinance/random/notes.md

   - or B
     1) an entity that is acting as the mob / rule enforcer captures the secrets
     1) the consumer fails to / desires not to publish the secrets
-    1) the rule enforcer puts the secrets on chain and names its own order (probably to something that the consumer will loose money on)
+    1) the rule enforcer puts the secrets on chain and names its own preimage + secret (probably to something that the consumer will loose money on)
-    1) this only makes sense if the rule enforcer knows how to make the consumer loose. random order means that the consumer gets another chance
+    1) this only makes sense if the rule enforcer knows how to make the consumer lose. random order means that the consumer gets another chance
   - or C
     1) producers publish secrets on chain to get paid immediately
     1) the final state of the consumer's roll is left up to the consumer / rule enforcer to work out via A/B